mdp-toolkit/mdp-docs/source/examples/incsfa/incsfa.rst

 1. Signal processing with the IncSFA
 ------------------------------------

-At first, we will use a simple problem that was introduced in the original paper SFA paper [2]_ to show that IncSFA derives the same features as SFA.
+To show that IncSFA derives the same features as SFA, we begin with a simple problem that was introduced in the original SFA paper [2]_.

 The input signal is:

 .. math::

     x_1(t) = sin(t) + [cos(11t)]^2, \\
     x_2(t) = cos(11t), t\in[0, 2 \pi]

-Both vary quickly over time.
-The two slowest feature hidden in the signal are
+Both components vary quickly over time.
+The two slowest features hidden in the signal are

 .. math:: y_1(t) = x_1(t) * x_2(t) = sin(t)